Unit Policy

 If a faculty member or student identifies themselves as such online (e.g., list affiliation with the School in their Facebook profile), a disclaimer should be added that any opinions or views expressed do not represent the opinions of the School of Nursing or the University of North Carolina at Chapel Hill.

 Students in violation of this policy may be considered as having violated the UNC-CH Honor Code.
-However, like faculty and staff who violate this policy, students may face disciplinary action up to and including termination.
+Consequently, like faculty and staff who violate this policy, students may face disciplinary action up to and including termination.

 Related References